JOHNNIAC

-The JOHNNIAC was an early computer built by the RAND Corporation (not Remington Rand, maker of the contemporaneous UNIVAC I computer) and based on the von Neumann architecture that had been pioneered on the IAS machine.
+The JOHNNIAC was an early computer built in 1953 by the RAND Corporation (not Remington Rand, maker of the contemporaneous UNIVAC I computer) and based on the von Neumann architecture that had been pioneered on the IAS machine.
 It was named in honor of von Neumann, short for John von Neumann Numerical Integrator and Automatic Computer.
-JOHNNIAC is arguably the longest operational early computer, being used almost continuously from 1953 for over 13 years before finally being shut down on February 11, 1966, logging over 50,000 operating hours.

-After two "rescues" from the scrap heap, the machine is currently at the Computer History Museum in Mountain View, California.
+After being rescued from the scrap heap twice, the machine is currently at the Computer History Museum in Mountain View, California.

 Like the IAS machine, JOHNNIAC used 40-bit words, and included 1024 words of Selectron tube main memory, each holding 256 bits of data.
 Two instructions were stored in every word in 20-bit subwords consisting of an 8-bit instruction and a 12-bit address, the instructions being operated in series with the left subword running first.
 The initial machine had 83 instructions.
-A single register named A supplied an accumulator, and the machine also featured a register named Q, for quotient, as well.
+A single register, named A, supplied an accumulator and the machine also featured a register named Q, for quotient.
 There was only one test condition, whether or not the high bit of the A register was set.
 There were no index registers, and as addresses were stored in the instructions, loops had to be implemented by modifying the instructions as the program ran.
-Since the machine only had 10 bits of address space, two of the address bits were unused and were sometimes used for data storage by interleaving data through the instructions.
+Since the machine had 12 bits of address space but only 10 bits of addressable memory, two of the address bits were unused and were sometimes used for data storage by interleaving data through the instructions.